coq/vscoq/README.md

 * Supports \_CoqProject

 ## Requirements
-* VS Code or VSCodium 1.38.0, or more recent
+* VS Code or VSCodium 1.74.0, or more recent
-* VsCoq 2 currently ships with a custom Coq version, and will later require Coq 8.18
+* Coq 8.18 or more recent

 ## Settings
 (Press `F1` and start typing "settings" to open either workspace/project or user settings.)